 Welcome!

-My name is Sebastian and I am an Assistant Professor in Accounting from the University of Amsterdam, Amsterdam Business School.
+My name is Sebastian and I am an Assistant Professor in Accountancy from the University of Illinois Urbana-Champaign, Gies College of Business.
 You can find more information about me and my work on this site.

 My research examines how the formatting and complexity of firm disclosure influences users, preparers and auditors of financial statements in their judgment and decision making.
-While my research projects involve several agents, they all relate to fundamental topics in financial accounting, such as disclosure credibility, investor learning, earnings management and fraud.
+While my research projects involve several agents, they all relate to fundamental topics in financial accounting and auditing, such as disclosure credibility, investor learning, earnings management and fraud detection.
 Using mostly economics based experimental methods, I capitalize on the comparative advantage of experiments at disentangling the effect of disclosure on investment decisions, measuring intervening processes and drawing strong causal inferences.

 Check out the section on research projects for an overview of my work and find more information about me in my CV.